 Fuel taxes.
 Taxes on gasoline, diesel fuel, and other motor fuels that you use in your business usually are included as part of the cost of the fuel.
 Do not deduct these taxes as a separate item.

 Interest

 Interest is the amount charged for the use of borrowed money.
-You can generally deduct all interest you pay or accrue in the tax year on a debt related to your business.
-To take the deduction, you must have a true obligation to pay a fixed or determinable sum of money.
+You can generally deduct all interest you pay or accrue during the tax year on a debt related to your business.